iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 * effects menu button could be turned into an actual button

-* * HL: way to calibrate HL finger without keyboard.
-Ideally use PC GUI dropdown and RPC

 ** EffectMenu Remote: Need to do something when the current target's effects menu changes remotely, so that the current UI updates [send RPC so that others find the object, based on PhotonView]
 	** Check if the last edited object is per user or per network ** Networked open/close only works properly if everyone's last edited object is in sync